yuhungjui/PRECIP21_Radiosonde_QC/README.md

-# PRECIP21_Radiosonde_QC
+# PRECIP21 Radiosonde QC
-Upper-air radiosonde QC processes for PRECIP 2021 field campaign.
+This repo gathers all the upper-air radiosonde QC processes for PRECIP 2021 field campaign.